AccelQuasarDragon/pyinstallerpaths/README.md

 	#1: from terminal/ide
 	#2: as exe from PyInstaller
 	You must be wary that os.getcwd changes in your terminal depending on your terminal cwd.
 In PyInstaller, os.getcwd changes BETWEEN Windows and Mac on Windows it is your exe folder.
-On Mac it is your user folder.
+On Mac it is your user folder (as a unix executable) or root / folder (as an .app).

 	There are FOUR locations to look in for a file:
 	#1: sys.path